Tuned Compositional Feature Replays for Efficient Stream Learning: Related work

 \subsection{Architecture adaptation}

-Architecture adaptation methods expand or re-organize the structure of their neural networks to accommodate new tasks.
-Approaches include adding groups of new neurons (which does not always scale well) \cite{li2017learning,he2018overcoming,kirkpatrick2017overcoming,zenke2017continual,lee2017overcoming}, pruning and re-using neurons \cite{golkar2019continual}, compressing parameters in a consolidation phase \cite{schwarz2018progress}, and isolating parts of a larger neural network for each specific task \cite{fernando2017pathnet, rajasegaran2019random, serra2018overcoming, adel2019continual}.
-All of these approaches add significant complexity, and some require explicit labelling of task identities, which is impractical in many online learning applications.
+Architecture adaptation methods expand or re-organize the structure of their neural networks to accommodate new tasks to be learned.
+Approaches include adding groups of new neurons (which does not always scale well) \cite{li2017learning,he2018overcoming,kirkpatrick2017overcoming,zenke2017continual,lee2017overcoming, zhang2022self}, isolating parts of a larger neural network for each task \cite{fernando2017pathnet, rajasegaran2019random, serra2018overcoming, adel2019continual, bricken2023sparse}, compressing parameters in a consolidation phase \cite{schwarz2018progress}, and pruning neurons or weights for later re-use.
+Pruning approaches include L1 regularization and activity threshold-based sparsification of neurons \cite{golkar2019continual}, and combining pruning of weights with parameter importance-based regularization \cite{peng2021overcoming}.
+Neuron pruning/re-use can also be combined with the addition of new neurons to improve performance and enable increased flexibility \cite{gao2022efficient}.
+All of these approaches add significant complexity, and some require explicit labelling of task identities, which is not feasible in many online learning applications.